buildium/css-standards/README.md

 ## Consistent order of properties

 By keeping a consistent order of properties within a class, it’s easier to quickly read/write an existing class.
-Basically, it takes away the need to search through the entire class to see if a given property is set.
+It takes away the need to search through the entire class to see if a given property is set.

 When writing a class, group different CSS properties together and place them in the following order (credit to Mark Otto @mdo):
 <ul>